 1 Hr., 40 Mins.

-Because “Black Moon” has been intentionally crafted to be maximally indecipherable, that it’s effective at being indecipherable — and in an artistically instinctual rather than contrived way — means it’s perhaps most worth viewing for cinemagoers in the mood to interpret a movie that was never meant to be interpreted.
-It might seem a flavorful “challenge” for some — a cinematic Rubik’s cube.
-I get that.
-I, too, like to try to interpret head-spin-inciting pieces of art for myself a lot of the time even though I recently read that Susan Sontag essay with which I pretty much entirely agreed where she talked of misguided interpretation as being rather destructive to art.
-But I and others can’t help it if a mysterious movie beckons us in various directions for exploration.
+viewing for cinemagoers in the mood for a “challenge” — a cinematic Rubik’s cube.
+I get that: I too like to try to interpret as best as I can head-spin-inducing pieces of art, though I recently read that Susan Sontag essay I pretty much entirely agreed with where she talked of misguided interpretation, among other things, as being destructive to a work in question in a lot of cases.
+But I and others can’t help it if a mysterious movie pulls us in various directions for exploration.

 Black Moon is effective at being indecipherable — and in a fascinating, refreshingly artistically instinctual rather than contrived way, to be sure.
 But one cannot — though one can try to — sit through Black Moon and wind up satisfactorily exploring what it might mean because it markedly wasn’t made to be explored in the general sense.
 It’s a stream-of-consciousness exercise.
 To fully “get it” requires mind-reading or being Louis Malle.
 It seems a futile exercise to move beyond simply experiencing Black Moon.